Definable rank, o-minimal groups, and Wiegold's problem: On Wiegold's problem

 Let's now consider the case where $G$ is not definably connected.

 \textbf{Claim I.} There is $x \in G$ such that $\langle x \df^G = H$ satisfies $G = HG^0$ and $H$ is of minimal dimension.

 \begin{proof}[Proof of Claim I] We know that $G/G^0$ is a perfect finite group, so normally monogenic.
 Let $\ol x \in G/G^0$ be a normal generator.
 For any $x \in G$ in the pre-image of $\ol x$, every normal definable subgroup $H$ containing $x$ maps onto $G/G^0$ and $G = HG^0$.
-We can take $x$ such that $H$ of minimal dimension. \end{proof}
+Choose $H$ of minimal dimension among lifts of all normal generators of $G/G^0$. \end{proof}

-The quotient $G/H = (HG^0)/H = G^0/(G^0 \cap H)$ is a perfect definably connected group, so normally monogenic by the connected case above.
+The quotient $G/H = (HG^0)/H \cong G^0/(G^0 \cap H)$ is a perfect definably connected group, so normally monogenic by the connected case above.
 Let $\ol y \in G/H$ be a normal generator and $y \in G$ an element in the pre-image of $\ol y$.
 Since $G^0$ maps onto $G/H$, we can take $y \in G^0$.

 Set $g = xy$ and $K = \langle g \df^G$.
 Recall that $x$ is any element in the pre-image of a normal generator $\ol x \in G/G^0$.
 We will show that $g$ is a normal generator.
 That is, $K = G$.

 Since $y \in G^0$, the image of $g$ in $G/G^0$ is $\ol x$ that normally generates.
 Therefore $K$ maps onto $G/G^0$ and $KG^0 = G$.